fabioravila/rivescript-csharp/README.md

 ## MILESTONES

-1. **Make a port of actual rivescript-java** - Create the code in C # based on the current code in Java, without fully understanding how the software works
+1. **Make a port of actual rivescript-java** - Create the code in C# based on the current code in Java, 'shame on me =]'
-2. Create some tests
+2. Create some baisc tests based on RiveScript 'official' demos
-4. Push to github for public repositaory
+4. Push to github on public repository
-5. Perform refactories and language
-6. Develop a native objects for csharp
+5. Develop a native objects for csharp
-7. Make a project able to 'Visual Studio Code'

-[..]
+6. [..]

 ## DOCUMENTATION